lmullen/omeka_client/README.md

 # OmekaClient

-A REST client for [Omeka](http://omeka.org), using the API introduced in Omeka 2.1.
+A REST client for [Omeka][], using the API introduced in Omeka 2.1.

 ## Installation